2escustomservices/xcode-projects/README.md

-# These are Xcode projects that do work
+# These are Xcode projects
 I'll be adding more soon
 Go to releases 👇🏽